rohitsingh2010/Git-and-GitHub-notes-/README.md

 * **Central Repository:** A remote location (e.g., *GitHub*) where code is integrated for team access.

 ### Essential Git Commands
-git init: Initializes a project folder as a Git repository git add: Moves files from the working tree to the staging area git commit: Saves staged files to the local repository.
-Use -m to add a descriptive message. git push: Transfers committed files from the local to the central repository git status: Checks the state of files (unstaged vs. staged). git log: Views the history of your commits . git restore: Use git restore --staged to unstage a file without losing changes. git rm: Removes a file from the project. git clone: Downloads an entire repository from a central server. git pull: Downloads and integrates latest changes from the central repository. git remote add: Links your local repository to a specific central repository URL.
+1. `git init`: Initializes a project folder as a Git repository.
+2. `git add`: Moves files from the working tree to the staging area.
+3. `git commit`: Saves staged files to the local repository.
+Use `-m` to add a descriptive message.
+4. `git push`: Transfers committed files from the local to the central repository.
+5. `git status`: Checks the state of files (unstaged vs. staged).
+6. `git log`: Views the history of your commits.
+7. `git restore`: Use `git restore --staged <file>` to unstage a file without losing changes.
+8. `git rm`: Removes a file from the project.
+9. `git clone`: Downloads an entire repository from a central server.
+10. `git pull`: Downloads and integrates latest changes from the central repository.
+11. `git remote add`: Links your local repository to a specific central repository URL.

 ### Workflow Summary & File Colors
 * **Working Tree (Red state):** You create or update files.
 They are visible but sit outside the staging area.
 * **Staging Area (Green state):** Run `git add` to prepare files for the next commit.